Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Hamiltonian systems with the quasi-Painlev e property

 In figure~\ref{fig:quasi_P_H1}, we see that there are $11$ curves of self-intersection number $-2$- and two $-3$-curves.
 However, there is also a $-1$-curve, denoted $H-E_1-E_2$ in the diagram.
 This curve is inaccessible by the argument given above and therefore can be blown down.
-This results is the $-2$-curve $E_2-E_3$ to become a $-1$-curve, $H-E_1-E_3$, which likewise can be blown down.
+This results in the $-2$-curve $E_2-E_3$ to become a $-1$-curve, $H-E_1-E_3$, which likewise can be blown down.
 This in turn results in the $-3$-curve $E_3-E_4^{+}-E_4^{-}$ becoming a $-2$-curve, $H-E_1-E_4^{+}-E_4^{-}$.
 The resulting minimal diagram thus has $11$ $-2$-curves and one $-3$-curve.
-One can represent this in more abstract form by the intersection diagram below, where nodes represent irreducible components of the infinity set.
+One can represent this in more abstract form by the intersection diagram below, where nodes represent irreducible components {of the minimal configuration of exceptional curves to be removed from the extended phase space. }

 White nodes represent $-2$-curves, whereas black nodes stand for curves with self-intersection number less than $-2$.
 Only connected nodes have non-zero intersection form, indicated by the number of lines (here all equal to $1$).
 Note that, although the intersection diagram may look a bit like a Dynkin diagram (which it is in the case of the Painlev\'e equations), this does not correspond to any kind of Lie algebra.